mikefulb/alpacadsc/README.md

 alpacadsc
 ---------

-Python implementation of an Alpaca drive for digital setting circles (DSC) connected to an ALT/AZ mount like a dobsonian telescope.
+Python implementation of an Alpaca driver for digital setting circles (DSC) connected to an ALT/AZ mount like a dobsonian telescope.
+With this driver you can use software (such as a planetarium program) that supports Alpaca to monitor the position of your telescope.
+Using the Alpaca Remote Server you can also bridge this Alpaca driver over to software that expects a traditional ASCOM driver.

 Features
 ---------